FSIS Ready-To-Eat Sampling Programs - Revision 1

 CHAPTER VI – DATA ANALYSIS

-The Office of Policy and Program Development (OPPD) will work with the Office of Planning, Analysis and Risk Management (OPARM) to track Lm sampling data every year.
+FSIS will track Lm sampling data every year.
 The tracked data will include the number of samples scheduled, the number of samples collected, and the number of positives for each RTE project code.
-In addition, OPPD will work with OPHS to track WGS results from RTE sampling programs and recalls from RTE meat and poultry products.
-OPPD will analyze these data to determine whether new policy is needed to address positive results.
+In addition, FSIS will track WGS results from RTE sampling programs and recalls from RTE meat and poultry products and will analyze these data to determine whether new policy is needed to address positive results.

 CHAPTER VII – QUESTIONS